opendocsg/slw-judgments-backfill/2013_SGHC_217/report.md

  (6) In every case, the High Court or a Judge thereof shall make an order under subsection (2) only if or to the extent that the arbitral tribunal, and any arbitral or other institution or person vested by the parties with power in that regard, has no power or is unable for the time being to act effectively.

-The powers conferred under s 12A of the IAA include the power to grant a Mareva injunction ( _Maldives Airports Co Ltd v GMR Malé International Airport Pte Ltd_ [2013] 2 SLR 449 at [34]).
+The powers conferred under s 12A of the IAA include the power to grant a Mareva injunction ( _Maldives Airports Co Ltd v GMR Malé International Airport Pte Ltd_ <span class="citation">[2013] 2 SLR 449</span> at [34]).

 15     At the hearing of the _ex parte_ application, the Plaintiff had submitted that the requirements of appropriateness (s 12A(3) of the IAA), urgency (s 12A(4) of the IAA) and the inability of the arbitral tribunal to act effectively for the time being (s 12A(6) of the IAA) were satisfied.
 The Defendant made no submissions to the contrary at the hearing of SUM 4122/2013.
 I was satisfied that the requirements under s 12A of the IAA were fulfilled and need say no more about them.

 **_The law on Mareva injunctions_**

-16     To obtain a Mareva injunction, an applicant must show that it has a good arguable case and that there is a real risk of dissipation of assets: _Guan Chong Cocoa Manufacturer Sdn Bhd v Pratiwi Shipping SA_ [2003] 1 SLR(R) 157 (“ _Guan Chong Cocoa_ ”) at [17].
+16     To obtain a Mareva injunction, an applicant must show that it has a good arguable case and that there is a real risk of dissipation of assets: _Guan Chong Cocoa Manufacturer Sdn Bhd v Pratiwi Shipping SA_ <span class="citation">[2003] 1 SLR(R) 157</span> (“ _Guan Chong Cocoa_ ”) at [17].
 While there is no need to show an _intention_ to dissipate assets, a mere assertion that there is a risk of dissipation will not suffice ( _Guan Chong Cocoa_ at [18]):

  18 ...
 There must be some “solid evidence” to substantiate the alleged risk.
 In the words of Mustill J in The Niedersachsen , whose judgment was upheld on appeal, (at 406):